Walker strikes out career-high 12 to lead Mets over Cubs 3-2

 Cubs star Kris Bryant was hit by a pitch in the first inning and left in the middle of the second with what the team said was a bruised right hand.
 Bryant initially stayed in the game after he was hit by a first-pitch 93.4 mph sinker, then went to run at first base.

-He played third base for the second time since April 20 after also playing the hot corner on Saturday against St. Louis.
-The 29-year-old has been primarily in left field this season but also has played nine games at first base.
-In a 6-for-41 slide after a hot start, Bryant is batting .292 with 13 homers and 39 RBIs.

-Báez, who missed the prior two starts and five of the previous seven because of a thumb injury, appeared to aggravate a hip when he fouled off a pitch in the fifth.
+Báez, who missed the prior two starts and five of the previous seven because of a thumb injury, revealed that he switches bats after every home run.

-New York tied the score in the third when Jonathan Villar walked, Dominic Smith doubled to left off the end of his bat and through the open hole in the shifted infield, and Alonso looped a slider into center for a two-run single.

-Alonso added a sacrifice fly off Rex Brothers that scored Villar, who singled against Mills leading off the fifth.
+“I keep all my home run bats since 2017, I think, so I’ve got all my home run bats in every season and I collect them and I’ve got them in my home,” he said.
+“Never use the same bat — I think only once, I did it only once in I think ’19.”

 TRAINER’S ROOM